Skip to main content

 Scholarship Conditions

-• The scholarship covers full or partial tuition for the FOCF course.
-However, travel, accommodations, and other related expenses are the responsibility of the recipient.
+• Scholarships will cover full or partial tuition only.
+Travel, lodging, meals, and all other related expenses are the sole responsibility of the recipient.

-• The scholarship is non-transferable and cannot be deferred to future courses.
+• Awards are non-transferable and may not be deferred to future course offerings.

-• Students and residents awarded the scholarship must fulfill all course requirements, including attendance, participation, examinations, and any other specified criteria.
+• Students and residents must fulfill all course requirements, including full attendance, participation, evaluations, and any required assessments.

-• Previous recipients are not eligible to reapply.
+• Previous scholarship recipients are not eligible to reapply for this course.

 Eligibility Requirements

-To qualify for this scholarship, applicants must meet the following criteria:
+To be considered for the scholarship, applicants must meet at least one of the following criteria:

-• Have completed at least the first year of the COMP curriculum.
+• Must have completed at least the first year of the COM curriculum.

 Application Process

-To apply, submit a written request to cme@the-promise.org with the following information:
+To apply, submit a written request via email to cme@the-promise.org that includes the following:

 Required Documents

-• Proof of eligibility (e.g., medical school/residency enrollment verification).
+• Proof of eligibility (e.g., medical school enrollment verification, residency documentation).

-• Signature (Required): Confirming agreement to comply with all scholarship conditions.
+• A signed statement confirming your agreement to all scholarship conditions.

 Submission Deadline